michalagata/Versioner/README.md

 **-v=** [int] : Semantic Versioning Format: may be 1 or 2.
 V1 consists of four versioning positions (ex.
 A.B.C.D), V2 consists of three (A.B.C). *Default is V1*.

+**-x=** [string] : Set prerelease version, adding defined suffix to calculated SemVer.

+**-z=** [string] : Static setting last unit of Semantic Versioning mask (aka Patch) to defined one.
+Will override all components versioning, no matter whether single or mono repo mode.

 #### Monorepo Mode

 In Monorepo mode, single pointed is the versioning base, while the rest of version-qualified components shall gain the exact same version as the base file.

 It contains three functionalities:

-**-m** : Monorepo mode, if set blank (no additional parameters) - shall search working directory for SLN file and based on VS2017+ standard) - point first project file (CSPROJ), which should be base for monorepo versioning.
+**-m** : Monorepo mode, if set blank (no additional parameters) - shall calculate version based on date and git log, calculated from WorkingDirectory level.

 ##### Additional parameters follow

 **-a** : alters SLN search criterias, not only running through the working directory (top level), but also subdirectories.
-First found shall be parsed.
+First found shall be parsed and taken as base for monorepo versioning.

 **-p=** [string] : Points directly to CSPROJ file, which shall be used as base for versioning.

-**-x=** [string] : Set prerelease version, adding defined suffix to calculated SemVer.

 ### Versioning override file